KadenPang/A-Night-At-Eric-s-House-The-Math-Class-Incident/README.md

 ## Installation
 Follow the following steps in order to install and modify the game to one's own liking.

+1. Install Unity and open a new project
+2. Download all files from this project.
+This includes the images, tileset and scripts.
+3. Add the downloaded files to the project
+4. Download the .unity files from the github, these are the scenes.
+5. Add them to unity scenes and everything should automatically be attached together.
+6. Edit anything you wish!

 ## Known bugs
-Forgot to put Bowser in room manager so it doesn't remember that you answered his question if u leave his room daw is too lazy ez fix the medpack in room 5 completely nukes all the items in the rooms so yeah Quit does not work in browser play.
+Forgot to put Bowser in room manager so it doesn't remember that you answered his question if u leave his room daw is too lazy ez fix the medpack in room 5 completely nukes all the items in the room Quit does not work in browser play.

 ## Support